Raedin24/School/L400/DCIT 405/Chapter 2 - Data and Sampling Distributions.md

 ## Random Sampling and Sample Bias
 - A *sample* is a subset of data from a larger data set
-- A *population* is a large, defined set of data Random sampling is a process in which each member of the population being sampled has an equal chance of being chosen
+- A *population* is a large, defined set of data **Random sampling** is a process in which each member of the population being sampled has an equal chance of being chosen.
+`Data quality often matters more than data quantity when mak`
 ## Selection Bias
 The practice of selectively choosing data in a way that leads to misleading conclusions
 Forms: